 I’ve previously blogged about how our elections, for a long time, have resulted in “leadership” that turns out not to be not much at all interested in doing the work of, by and for the people.
 And not just who becomes President.
 Congress, as well.
 Yeah, money has corrupted the process, but the process has been granted permission to be corrupt by those who vote for its occupants.
 And not just congress, but also state legislatures.
 We have been living in an increasing age of legislation clearly designed to suppress voter turnout among Democrat-leaning minorities, the elderly, disabled and college students.
 The people also “spoke” during all the elections that enabled this cynical form of governing to carry out their not-so-hidden agendas.

 Now, with the election of the Empty Suit, perhaps we have reached the nadir of this kind of political free speech.
 What should have been a simple choice for logic and reason, tolerance and empathy over hate and fear mongering was, apparently, not so simple after all.
-In spite of the electoral college math being the only reason Trump won–after all he lost the popular vote by over a million votes–I can’t blame the electoral college for his victory.
+In spite of the electoral college math being the only reason Trump won–after all he lost the popular vote by two million votes–I can’t blame the electoral college for his victory.
 Indeed, Trump was a candidate rejected by many current office holders of both major parties, and by most newspapers, including some that had not endorsed a Democrat for President in many generations (ironic, given the aforementioned “fetish” the mainstream media showed for Trump’s repulsive antics).

 So, who to blame?